Family Evaluation in Custody Litigation, Second Edition:

 For individuals in the U.S. & U.S. territories

-Useful for novice and seasoned evaluators alike, this new edition adheres to updated principles of procedural justice, and reflects the latest in standards of fairness, objectivity, and transparency.
+Useful for novice and seasoned evaluators alike, this new edition adheres to updated principles of procedural justice, and reflects current standards of fairness, objectivity, and transparency.

 I. Understanding the Context